SSME Nozzle results

 Note-2: If Free-Form Shape is selected in step (2) the Imported and Graphical Shapes entry box appears.
 Enter all required data and then bring up the Free-Form screen by double-clicking on the DEFINE FREE-FORM NOZZLE SHAPE icon.
 Generate the nozzle shape by dragging up to 30 points into position on the screen and then return to the main screen.

-Note-3: In step (2) Import a list of X,Y nozzle coordinates by clicking on File and then Import Nozzle Shape.
+Note-3: In step (2) Import a list of X,Y nozzle coordinates by clicking File and then Import Nozzle Shape.
 The data must be in the following format: First line: [Total number of nozzle X,Y coordinates].
 Second and subsequent lines: [Point number], [X nozzle location], [Y nozzle location] and have a .TXT file delimiter.
 A maximum of 1000 nozzle X,Y coordinates may be defined.
+Use the AeroGRID option of AeroRocketCAD to generate the

 Note-4: In step (15) the selection of the MacCormack finite difference method will allow Nozzle to use the forward-predictor backward-corrector finite difference CFD method to compute nozzle flow.
 This option computes curve F (PCRIT-3) which is the optimum design condition when no shocks are present in the nozzle (isentropic) and the flow is entirely supersonic in the diverging part of the nozzle.
 For optimum nozzle expansion the nozzle exit pressure, P2 is equal to the external pressure, Patm.
 Rocket nozzles are normally designed using the PCRIT-3 flow expansion condition for optimal performance.
 This method is only accurate if the residuals are reduced to at least 1.0E-6.
 In practice the number of nozzle points is usually less than 50, the CFL should be about 0.80, the starting Mach number should be around 0.001 and finally the total number of iterations should be at least 750 and sometimes up to 2000.